dmkofgl/css-collection/level1.md

 The layout defines how boxes are placed.
 Key concepts:

 - Normal flow & display:
-    - display: block → starts on new line, expands to fill inline axis of container.
+    - display: block → starts on a new line, expands to fill the inline axis of the container.
     - display: inline → flows with text; width/height don’t apply; padding/border affect line box.
     - display: inline-block → flows inline but accepts width/height.
     - Modern layout modes: flex and grid (see level2 for advanced usage):